IRVLUTD/HO-Cap/README.md

 - **Novel Object Pose Estimation** (MegaPose[^3] and FoundationPose[^4])
 - **Novel Object Detection** (CNOS[^5] and GroundingDINO[^6]).

 The benchmark evaluation example results are stored under `./config/benchmarks` directory.
+If the evaluation results are saved in the same format, below evaluation codes could be used to evaluate the results.

 ### Hand Pose Estimation Evaluation